jcolag/entropy-arbitrage/2026-04-12-fair-share.md

 ### Obligatory MMT Moment

 Before we get to that, let me digress a bit.
-The "fair share" thing feels even more nonsensical, because at least in the United States---as [Modern Monetary Theory](https://en.wikipedia.org/wiki/Modern_Monetary_Theory) points out---money pretty much grows on trees.
+The "fair share" thing feels even more nonsensical, because at least in the United States---as {% wiki Modern_Monetary_Theory|Modern Monetary Theory|en %} points out---money pretty much grows on trees.
 We don't get equal access to the tree, by any means, because...that would solve problems and make exploitation harder.
 But since most people don't use cash for most purposes, most money gets into the economy because a bank added a number to a spreadsheet, and the Treasury gives it a thumbs-up.

 It takes a *little* more than that, sure, like an expectation that someone will pay the money back someday, but not much more, and most of that added complexity exists to make the system feel legitimate rather than putting a hard restriction anywhere.
 This means that, in a real way, taxes don't "go" anywhere.
 They don't pay for anything.